nemanja-m/gaps/README.md

 `gaps` will terminate:

 * when there has been no improvement in the population for `X` iterations, or
-* when it reachs an absolute number of generations
+* when it reaches an absolute number of generations

 # References